Things to do in the Isle of Man

 29. Live Bands and Pizza at Secret Pizza

-The food is no short of amazing – by far my favourite pizza on the island.
-It’s also a great venue with some epic artwork by a local artist.
+Secret Pizza is a breath of fresh air on the Isle of Man culinary scene.
+The food is no short of amazing – by far pur favourite pizza on the island.
+It’s also a quirky and atmospheric venue.

-Things to do in Port Erin, Isle of Man
+Things to do in Isle of Man (Port Erin)

-31. Head Over to The Calf of Man
+30. Head Over to The Calf of Man

 Things to do Isle of Man - Calf of Man